clesssalvein/zabbix-create-glpi-ticket/README.md

-# zabbix-create-glpi-ticket
+# Description
-Creating tickets in GLPI when a trigger in Zabbix is triggered
+Creating tickets in GLPI when a trigger in Zabbix is triggered with Shell script.